experimentarium/times/docs/part-2/04-special-processes.md

 *<ins>Additional remark on peaking equations</ins>*

-In peaking equations, storage processes producing the peaking commodity are by default taken into account by their capacity on the supply side, and not at all by their flows (charging / discharging).
-By defining the storage process as a member of the set $PRC\_PKNO$, and also defining $NCAP\_PKCNT>0$, the discharge from the storage is taken into account on the supply side instead of the capacity, and the charging into the storage is included on the consumption side (should such happen in the peak timeslice).
-That can be recommended, whenever the capacity represents the amount stored, and not the output capacity, and may be reasonable even for storage processes where the capacity represents the nominal maximum output flow.
+In peaking equations, processes that have a peaking commodity as the PCG (as an output) are by default taken into account by their capacity on the supply side.
+This holds also for storage processes, which are thus by default not contributing to the peak by their flows (charging / discharging).
+However, by defining the storage process as a member of the set $PRC\_PKNO$, and also defining $NCAP\_PKCNT>0$, the discharge from the storage is taken into account on the supply side instead of the capacity, and the charging into the storage is included on the consumption side (should such happen in the peak timeslice).
+This can be recommended, whenever the capacity represents the amount stored, and not the output capacity, and may be reasonable even for storage processes where the capacity represents the nominal maximum output flow.
+Conversely, if the PG of a storage process is a commodity group (e.g. NRG), only the flows are by default contributing to the peak.
+Should contribution by capacity be preferred, one can request that by defining $PRC\_PKAF$ for the process and the appropriate $NCAP\_PKCNT$ factors for the capacity.

 ### Load-shifting storage processes